 Driving car rental cost reduction

-Our client - a world leader in electronic optical equipment and analytical instrumentation for high-end scientific and industrial research and development - had been working with us for more than a decade.
+FCM had managed the travel program for our client - a world leader in electronic optical equipment and analytical instrumentation for high-end scientific and industrial research and development - for more than a decade.
 With 300 employees in the US, it had been spending around $185,000 on car rentals annually.

 The original preferred supplier contract had been in place for 10 years and although few service issues were reported during this time, some travellers had started to try other vendors, finding their services to be better.